nrwl/nx/docs/fundamentals/use-modern-tools.md

 ### Using Protractor

-To use Protractor instead of Cypress, run `ng g application frontend --e2e-test-runner=protractor`.
+To use Protractor instead of Cypress, run `ng g @nrwl/angular:application frontend --e2e-test-runner=protractor`.

 ## Jest